garveychan/ca-notes/lecture-notes/term-2/week_4.md

 8. this code is now on the main branch
 9. local machine - git checkout main (switch back to main branch); git pull origin main (fetch latest changes)
 10. repeat

+## Tuesday 11/04/21

+### Image Upload via Amazon

+Active Storage Guide - 'Amazon S3 Service'

+configre via /config/storage.yml

+Rails stores files within the app under /storage

+configure config/environments/development.rb - select the desired storage mechanism

+upper limit to files in a directory - ~4 billion

+rails creates folders and subfolders to store all the images

+##### Amazon S3

+Amazon S3 buckets allow us to store objects

+Buckets must have unique names across AWS

+We should select a server geographically similar to the hosting service - in this case North America for Heroku

+'Block all public access' is a 'nuclear option' to ensure that everything is completely secured immediately

+##### Rails

+When the Amazon S3 bucket is set up, we take those settings and put them in our /config/storage.yml file

+**The access and secret access keys must be kept secured at ALL times**

+##### AWS Security

+Identity Access Management (IAM) lets us manage who can access our storage service

+We can add the application as a user and enable 'programmatic access' - producing an access and secret access key for us to use

+The keys should NOT be stored in plain text in the Rails application

+Github scrapers will take these keys and use AWS on our behalf, racking up enormous charges

+Instead, we should use **rails credentials** to encrypt and retrieve our keys

+**We must ensure that /config/master.key has been ignored by .gitignore**

+### Git Flow

+https://git-scm.com/ - good resource for git knowledge

+github network graph visualises changes